Aromanian language: Universal Declaration of Human Rights

-Dina Cuvata translated Article 1 of the Universal Declaration of Human Rights as follows:
+The Macedonian Aromanian publicist, translator and writer Dina Cuvata translated Article 1 of the Universal Declaration of Human Rights as follows:

 Comparison with Romanian

 The following text is given for comparison in Aromanian and in Romanian, with an English translation.
 The spelling of Aromanian is that decided at the Bitola Symposium of August 1997.
 The word choice in the Romanian version was such that it matches the Aromanian text, although in modern Romanian other words might have been more appropriate.
 The English translation is only provided as a guide to the meaning, with an attempt to keep the word order as close to the original as possible.